kadeng/access_example/README.md

 # MS Access Code

-Some helpful example code snippets for using Python to work with MS Access Databases-
+Some helpful example code snippets for using Python to work with MS Access Databases and Excel Tables

+Author: Kai Londenberg
 License: [Unlicense](LICENSE)

-This means, you are basically free to do with these examples to do what you want.
+This means, everybody is free to do with these examples what you want.
+The licenses of the used libraries apply regardless, of course.